 Faced with increasing hostility from his neighbors, on November 17, 1867, John Reno and a friend named Val Elliot took a train to Gallatin, Missouri and robbed the court house of $23,000.
 However, Pinkerton detectives tracked John back to Seymour, and arrested him there in early December.
 The brothers tried to raise money for a good lawyer by robbing another train out of Seymour, but this only inspired the locals to form a vigilante committee, called the Scarlet Mask Society.
 The remaining brothers and their “friends” (above) decided to look for financial opportunities elsewhere.
 So, with a lynch mob organizing, on January 18, 1868, John Reno faced the music in Gallatin alone and was sentenced to 25 years of hard labor in Missouri.

 KILL, v..
-To create a vacancy without nominating a successor.” ibed
+To create a vacancy without nominating a successor.” ibid

 This inspired the remaining brothers and their gang to move on to Iowa, where a robbery on February 18th at Magnolia netted $14,000.
-But the now incarcerated John seems to have been the brains of the group, because after another robbery in March, three members were arrested, and they just managed to break out for April Fools Day.
+But it seems the incarcerated John had been blessed with the brains of the group, because after another robbery in March, three members were arrested and jailed.
+They just managed to break out for April Fools Day.
 The brothers now decided it would be safer to practice their trade closer to home.
 They were wrong.

 “BRANDY, n.
-A cordial composed of one part thunder-and-lightning, one part remorse, two parts bloody murder, one part death-h--l-and-the grave and four parts clarified Satan.” ibid
+A cordial composed of one part thunder-and-lightning, one part remorse, two parts bloody murder, one part death-hell-and-the grave and four parts clarified Satan.” ibid

 “TREE, n.
 A tall vegetable intended by nature to serve as a penal apparatus.” ibed